CITCOM-project/CausalTestingFramework/docs/source/dev/documentation.rst

 ReadTheDocs
 -----------
-`Read the Docs <https://readthedocs.org/>`_ is a documentation hosting site that hosts open source projects for free.
+`Read the Docs <https://readthedocs.org/>`_ is a documentation hosting site that hosts, versions and builds documentation for free for open source projects.

+This project makes use of a Github Webook to trigger the build in ReadTheDocs